 In determining whether the Corporation controls the Partnership, management is required to consider and assess the definition of control in accordance with IFRS 10 Consolidated Financial Statements.
-The Corporation has assessed that while the Partnership Agreement between the General Partner and the Limited Partners provides the General Partner with the ability to direct all relevant activities of the Partnership, and the General Partner can only be removed as General Partner of the Partnership if it enters bankruptcy or receivership, or the occurrence of any gross negligence, willful misconduct or fraud on the part of the General Partner, and the Limited Partners pass a special resolution to remove the General Partner as the General Partner, the General Partner is acting as an agent of the Limited Partnership, and whether the rights of the Corporation result in control of the Partnership, and whether the General Partner using the equity method, as it does not have control over the Partnership.
+The Corporation has assessed that while the Partnership Agreement between the General Partner and the Limited Partners provides the General Partner with the ability to direct all relevant activities of the Partnership, and the General Partner can only be removed as General Partner of the Partnership if it enters bankruptcy or receivership, or the occurrence of any gross negligence, willful misconduct or fraud on the part of the General Partner, and the Limited Partners pass a special resolution to remove the General Partner as the General Partner, the General Partner is acting as an agent of the Limited Partners.
+There is judgment required to determine whether the rights of the Corporation result in control of the Partnership, and whether the General Partner meets the definition of an agent.
+The Corporation has significant influence over the Partnership and accounts for the investment using the equity method, as it does not have control over the Partnership.